About the Program

 Courses and Credit

 EUI’s curriculum is organized around seminars.
 Seminars meet once a week for two hours per session over the course of ten weeks.
-NYU students are expected to take five seminars in order to earn up to 12 credits towards their JD degree.
+NYU students are expected to take five seminars or take 4 seminars and register for a directed research course in NY in order to earn up to 12 credits towards their JD degree.
 In order to ensure compliance with all ABA regulations, NYU School of Law requires that all courses be approved by our office before your schedule has been finalized.

 For a list of seminars currently being taught at EUI, visit their website.